Yshprajapti18/TextTalker/README.md

 # TextTalker: AI Chatbot with Django Backend

 TextTalker is an AI-powered chatbot built with Django that offers seamless communication between users and the AI model.
-The chatbot integrates with the HugChat API for enhanced chat functionality and includes user authentication and chat storage features.
+The chatbot integrates with the HuggingChat API for enhanced chat functionality and includes user authentication and chat storage features.

 ![Screenshot 2023-11-11 012634](https://github.com/Yshprajapti18/Django-Chatbot/assets/128960060/be160180-3241-4ca6-91c9-24961e3575d6)